TU-Clausthal-Rendering/Mufflon/doc/DesignDecisions/A0_NamingConventions.md

 -

 - Nested namespaces only as

         namespace a::b::c {
+- no using namespace std (except function local for ADL)
-- TODO: using namespace std?
+- using own namespace OK
 - TODO: nested namespaces are c++17 feature - CUDA doesn't support this yet

 Auto